coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

          .. note::
             To use a :token:`sort` as the target type :n:`@qualid__type`, use an :ref:`abbreviation <Abbreviations>` as in the :ref:`example below <example-number-notation-non-inductive>`.

-         .. exn:: @qualid was already mapped to @qualid and cannot be remapped to @qualid

-            Duplicates are not allowed in the :n:`mapping` list.

-         .. exn:: Missing mapping for constructor @qualid

-            A mapping should be provided for :n:`@qualid` in the :n:`mapping` list.

-         .. warn:: @type was already mapped to @type, mapping it also to @type might yield ill typed terms when using the notation.

-            Two pairs in the :n:`mapping` list associate types that might be incompatible.

-         .. warn:: Type of @qualid seems incompatible with the type of @qualid.
-Expected type is: @type instead of @type.
-This might yield ill typed terms when using the notation.

-            A mapping given in the :n:`mapping` list associates a constant with a seemingly incompatible constructor.

       :n:`warning after @bignat`
          displays a warning message about a possible stack